art-institute-of-chicago/aic-bash/README.md

 ./aic.sh --json "queries/default-fulltext-landscape.json" "holland"
 ```

-If you'd like to write custom queries for use with `--json`, feel free to store them in the `queries` directory.
-Any file there that doesn't begin with `default-*` will be ignored by version control.
+If you want to write custom queries for use with `--json`, feel free to store them in the `./queries` directory.

+Any file in `./queries` that doesn't begin with `default-*` will be ignored by version control.

-Lastly, `--limit <num>` provides a way to randomize search, assuming that the query in question uses `VAR_LIMIT`.
+The `--limit <num>` option provides a way to randomize search, assuming that the query in question uses `VAR_LIMIT`.

 Here, "limit" indicates how many results should be returned on each page from the API.
-We show a random result from the first page.
+Internally, we show a random result from the first page.
 By default, limit is set to `1`, so the top result will always be shown.
 Specifying a greater limit means that we will select a random artwork from the top `<num>` results from the API.
 For performance, limit is capped at 100.

 Limit is meant to work primarily in conjunction with full-text search.
 For example: